 Find health insurance cover from leading providers with Uswitch*

-Private medical insurance can help provide you with the best level of care if you fall ill or have an accident.
-Life insurance can ensure your family are provided for financially should you pass away.
+Private medical insurance can provide you with a high quality of care .
+Life insurance can ensure your family is provided for financially should you pass away.

-Some health insurance providers will accept people with pre-existing conditions although these might be excluded from the terms and conditions of mainstream policies.
+Many health insurance providers will accept people with pre-existing conditions, although these ailments might be excluded from cover.
 If you have pre-existing medical conditions, it’s important you understand your options.

-When talking about a chronic health condition, this is considered anything that a person is not likely to recover from.
+A chronic health condition is one a person would not be expected to recover from.

 These include Alzheimer's disease, cancer, diabetes, arthritis, and asthma.

-Usually, insurance policies are in place for people who develop an illness after they have taken out a policy.
-Any health-related illness that is known before the policy is taking out, is considered to be one that is pre-existing.
+Insurance policies are usually in place for people who develop an illness or complaint after they have taken out a policy.
+Any health-related illness that is known before the policy is taken out is considered to be pre-existing.

 The best way to find an affordable life insurance policy with a history of medical issues is to talk to a professional who will take your unique needs into account.